Anne-Lise Coste

 Anne-Lise Coste (born 1973) is a French painter living in Orthoux (south of France).
+Her style can best be described as confrontational and thought-provoking.
+Her art evokes the contemplative topics that many artist are afraid to engage in like war, friendship, desire, and sexuality.

-Early life
+Early life and education

 Anne-Lise Coste was born in 1973 in Marignane, near Marseille.
+Her passion for nature and animals was deepened, by her inability to be a part of nature and interact with animals, due to her asthma diagnosis in early childhood.
 She graduated from the École supérieure d'art et de design Marseille-Méditerranée and also studied at the Hochschule für Gestaltung und Kunst in Zurich (Switzerland).